-For help electing any exclusion method or if you have any questions, call (505) 827-0825 or toll free (866) 809-2335, or email CIT.TaxReturnHelp@state.nm.us.
+For help electing any exclusion method or if you have any questions, call (505) 827-0825 or toll free (866) 809-2335, or email CIT.TaxReturnHelp@tax.nm.gov.

-Exclusion 1 TAX INFORMATION
+Exclusion 1

-Electing Manufacturers Apportionment Formula Taxpayers whose principal activity is manufacturing may elect to use the special apportionment formula shown on this page.
+Electing Manufacturers Apportionment Formula

+Taxpayers whose principal activity is manufacturing may elect to use the special apportionment formula shown on this page.
 For tax years beginning on or after January 1, 2014, the election allows taxpayers to apportion their business income to New Mexico using a single weighted calculation by dividing total sales within New Mexico by total everywhere sales.